LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update: Experiments

-\paragraph{Bitwidth and base factor settings.} We fix the bitwidth to be 8-bit for both forward and backward propagation, which includes the bitwidth for weights, activations, activation gradients, and weight gradients.
-We note that 8-bit weight gradients are lower than previous studies that use 16-bit or even 32-bit weight gradients \citep{4_bit_ultra_low,conv_log}.
+We fix the bitwidth to be 8-bit for both forward and backward propagation, which includes the bitwidth for weights, activations, activation gradients, and weight gradients.
+We note that 8-bit weight gradients are lower than previous studies that use 16-bit or even 32-bit weight gradients \cite{4_bit_ultra_low,conv_log}.

-To find an appropriate base factor $\gamma$ under the 8-bit setting, we vary $\gamma$ to find the appropriate dynamic ranges for forward and backward quantization.
+To find an appropriate base factor $\gamma$ under the 8-bit setting, we vary $\gamma$ to find the appropriate dynamic ranges for forward and backward qantization.
 The dynamic range in LNS is $(0, (2^{\bitwidth -1} - 1) / \gamma)$, which is controlled by both bitwidth and base factor.

 As shown in Table \ref{tab:base_factor_selection}, we fix the bitwidth as 8-bit and vary the base factor $\gamma$ to find the appropriate dynamic ranges for forward and backward quantization.
-According to the results, we find the base factor of 8 with the dynamic range around $(0,32)$ that uniformly works across $\wquant$,$\aquant$,$\equant$, and $\gquant$.
-We also note that the selection process does not require full training because the accuracy difference among dynamic ranges is significant with only 10 epochs of training.
+According to the results, we find the base factor of 8 with the dynamic range $(0,15.9)$ that uniformly works across $\wquant$,$\aquant$,$\equant$, and $\gquant$.

 In order to maintain optimization stability, the bitwidth of the weight updates require to be larger than the bitwidth of the weights.
-When the bitwidth of $\uquant$ is larger than 8-bit, we increase its base factor to match the desired dynamic range $(0,32)$.
+When the bitwidth of $\uquant$ is larger than 8-bit, we increase its base factor to match the desired dynamic range $(0,15.9)$.

+We empirically search the best learning rate $\eta$ for our Madam optimizer from $2^{-4}$ to $2^{-10}$, and we find $\eta=2^{-7}$ works best uniformly across tasks, which suggests the learning rate for Madam is robust.